HewlettPackard/swarm-learning/docs/User/Swarm_Learning_Command_Interface.md

 # <a name="GUID-4AB7AD75-8467-4F3F-9392-23C694131D4F"/> Swarm Learning Command Interface

 Swarm Learning Command Line Interface \(SWCI\) is the command interface tool to the Swarm Learning framework.
 It is used to view the status, control, and manage the Swarm Learning framework.
 SWCI manages the Swarm Learning framework using contexts and contracts.
-For more information on how to start the SWCI tool, see *HPE Swarm Learning Installation and Configuration Guide*.
+For more information on how to start the SWCI tool, see [Running SWCI](/docs/Install/Running_Swarm_Learning.md).

 The user can enter any command from the predefined set of commands in the SWCI prompt.
 The entered command is parsed, then executed and the output is shown in the command line.